nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We spend a lot of time figuring out how to use the cloud properly, as this turned out to be quite difficult.
-Turns out that it is impossible to add a config file to an image inside vertix ai.
+We spend a lot of time figuring out how to use the cloud properly or more accurately how to train with vertix ai.

 --- question 30 fill here ---